Cloud IT infrastructure revenues overtake traditional IT for first time

 Between now and 2022 IDC expects traditional IT infrastructure revenues to be toppled by their cloud counterpart, with a total share of just 42.4 percent – a trend that IDC says is consistent across all regions around the world.

-"The first three quarters of 2018 were exceptional for the IT Infrastructure market across all deployment environments and the increase in IT infrastructure investments by public cloud data centres was especially strong driven by the opening of new data centres and infrastructure refresh in existing data centres," says IDC IT Infrastructure and Platforms research director Natalya Yezhkova.
+"The first three quarters of 2018 were exceptional for the IT Infrastructure market across all deployment environments and the increase in IT infrastructure investments by public cloud data centers was especially strong driven by the opening of new data centers and infrastructure refresh in existing data centers," says IDC IT Infrastructure and Platforms research director Natalya Yezhkova.

 "After such a strong year we expect some slowdown in 2019 as the overall market cools down and some cloud providers work through adjustments in their supply chain.
 However, IDC expects the shift in IT infrastructure spending toward cloud environments will continue."